 Basic Functionality:

-Vimeo is a video hosting platform built for everybody from beginners to professionals.
+Vimeo is a professional video hosting platform built for everybody, from beginners to business pros.

 Key Features: